André Derain

-André Derain (/dəˈræ̃/, /fr/; 10 June 1880 – 8 September 1954) was a French artist, painter, sculptor and co-founder, with Henri Matisse, of Fauvism.
+André Derain (/dəˈræ̃/; /fr/; 17 June 1880 – 8 September 1954) was a French artist, painter, sculptor and co-founder, with Henri Matisse, of Fauvism who was later ostracized by his peers for his support of Nazi endorsed artist Arno Breker in 1941.
 His paintings of 1905–1906 are characterized by riotous colourism in the Fauve style.
 By 1910, however, his work had become more austere as a result of his study of Cézanne and the old masters.
-After the First World War, Derain became one of the leaders of the new classicism in the arts known as the Return to Order.
+After the First World War, Derain became one of the leaders of the new classicism in the arts known as the Return to order.

 Life and career

 Early years

 Derain was born in 1880 in Chatou, Yvelines, Île-de-France, just outside Paris.
 In 1895 he began to study on his own, contrary to claims that meeting Vlaminck or Matisse began his efforts to paint, and occasionally went to the countryside with an old friend of Cézanne's, Father Jacomin along with his two sons.
 In 1898, while studying to be an engineer at the Académie Camillo, he attended painting classes under Eugène Carrière, and there met Matisse.
 In 1900, he met and shared a studio with Maurice de Vlaminck and together they began to paint scenes in the neighbourhood, but this was interrupted by military service at Commercy from September 1901 to 1904.
 Following his release from service, Matisse persuaded Derain's parents to allow him to abandon his engineering career and devote himself solely to painting; subsequently Derain attended the Académie Julian.